• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 Digital subtraction angiography

-• consider possible anatomical variants of the venous system, including hypoplasia or absence of some of the vessels
+• consider possible anatomical variants of the venous system, including hypoplasia or the absence of some vessels

 • a specific indicator for CVST diagnosis is the presence of a “stop sign” (abrupt termination of a sinus or vein) accompanied by collateral circulation and congestion of cortical veins (characterized by dilation, tortuosity) The right transverse and sigmoid sinus thrombosis The superior sagittal sinus thrombosis on DSA